neu-fi/kilim/README.md

 # Kilim
-> The ETHGünü Neufi Workshop
+> Neufi's Interactive dApp Workshop for ETHGünü at Devconnect 2023

 ## Introduction
 Welcome to the ETHGünü Neufi Workshop.
 Our session will be dedicated to exploring the dynamic world of Ethereum smart contracts.
 This workshop is designed to provide a hands-on introduction to the concept of decentralized computing.
 By actively participating in a collaborative drawing canvas, you'll gain firsthand experience in interacting with smart contracts.
 If you're up for the challenge, you can modify our example smart contracts to interact with the canvas programatically.
 We hope that some participants will be deploying custom smart contracts and other participants interact with these contracts developed in this workshop!

 ## Workshop Overview
 Our session revolves around a canvas smart contract, where the objective is to collaboratively craft an artwork by coloring pixels on a rectangular grid (132x82) on the Kilim contract.
 These pixels are initially white, and can be set to black or white.

-This goal of this activity is to serve as a practical way to understand and run smart contracts that exist on the blockchain.
+You can interact with the Kilim contract, or interact with other contracts to do things more interesting than setting a single pixel.
+You can even write your own contract, such as one that draws a pattern, and share it with your friends to let them use it.

 ## The Goal of This Workshop
+This goal of this activity is to serve as a practical way to understand and run smart contracts on blockchain.

 By the end of this workshop, you will have not only contributed to a collective digital pixelart but also gained a fundamental understanding of decentralized computing through practical application.
 We're excited to guide you through this journey into the world of Ethereum and look forward to seeing your creativity unfold on the digital canvas!

+In the meantime, you'll understand the concepts of smart contract programs running on blockchain way better.

 ## The Contracts
 To make this experience user-friendly, we'll be utilizing a frontend interface built on the Scaffold-ETH-2 framework.
-This interface, familiar to those who attended the previous workshop with Eda, lets you see the state of the kilim and interact with the contracts.
+This interface, familiar to those who attended the previous workshop, lets you see the state of the kilim and interact with the contracts.

 ## Tips for Participants